Policies & Procedures

 This would not include courses dropped before the semester begins or before the Census Date.

-Undergraduate students, other than athletes, international students, and students on financial aid who find it necessary to withdraw from the University may do so via ASAP during long Fall and Spring semesters.
+Undergraduate students, other than athletes, international students, and students on financial aid who find it necessary to withdraw from the University may do so via your myUTSA Account during long Fall and Spring semesters.
 During Summer terms, all students must submit a withdrawal form to the One Stop Enrollment Center.
 The withdrawal form is available on the Office of the Registrar website.

-Undergraduate students requesting to change majors or degree program must see their current assigned academic advisor.
+Undergraduate students requesting to change majors or degree program are advised to meet with an academic advisor for the program they intend to declare.
 The change is not official until the advisor approves the request and makes the change in the Student Information System.
-Changes of major are effective immediately.
-An undergraduate student may declare up to two majors.
 Note: Some majors have specific requirements for admission to their programs.